KetherineWang/startup/notes.md

 - When we connect to a device on the internet, we need both an IP address and a numbered port.
 - Port numbers allow a single device to support multiple protocols (e.g. HTTP, HTTPS, FTP, or SSH) as well as different types of services (e.g. search, document, or authentication).
 - The ports may be exposed externally, or they may only be used internally on the device.
-- For example, the HTTPS port (443) might allow the world to connect, the SSH port (22) might only allow computers at your school, and a service-defined port (say 3000) may only allow access to processes running on the device.
+- For example, the HTTPS port (443) might allow the world to connect, the SSH port (22) might only allow computers at our school, and a service-defined port (say 3000) may only allow access to processes running on the device.
 - The Internet governing body, IANA, defines the standard usage for port numbers.
 - Ports from 0 to 1023 represent standard protocols.
 - Generally, a web service should avoid these ports unless it is providing the protocol represented by the standard.